opulo-inc/docs/content/en/semi-assembly/_index.md

 It is completely open source and hackable.
 The main controller has three AUX ports, allowing anyone to add on peripherals or communicate with other machines.

 {{% alert color="danger" title="WARNING" %}}
 This documentation corresponds with a specific machine **Version Number**.
 The Version Number represents what version of hardware your machine has.
 If you're building a Semi-Assembled LumenPnP, **you have a v3 machine, and these docs are for you!** You should see "v3.X.X" on the pamphlet that was included in your kit.
-If you see "v2" on your pamphlet, click on "LumenPnP Kit Assembly" in the menu bar above for instructions for your machine.
+If you see "v2" on your pamphlet, use [these instructions](https://docs.opulo.io/docs/) for your machine.

 {{% /alert %}}